shenlebantongying/ArtifactCabinet/Linguistics/Français/grammer_review.typ

   Which is your favourite colour?
 ]

-- qui #is who/whom
+- qui #est who/whom
-- de qui/à qui #is whose
+- de qui/à qui #est whose

 qui as subject: